AndOslandsbotn/Identifying-cardiac-drug-effects-using-StreaMRAK/README.md

     - Training data TrData_NX.npz for X=[100, ..., 6000]
     - Test data TsData.npz
 #### Alternative 2: Generate data
- - Run main_generate_data.py to generate the beeler-reuter AP traces over a domain.
+ - Run main_generate_data.py with both DataGenerator TestTrainDataGenerator, to generate the beeler-reuter AP traces over a domain.
  - The generated data will be stored in the folder Data/BeelerReuter_idx[1, 3]

 ## Using StreaMRAK and FALKON